 Hi.
 I’m Robert Bidinotto, a.k.a.
-The Vigilante Author — and creator of Dylan Hunter, the thriller world’s new face of justice.
+The Vigilante Author — and creator of Dylan Hunter, the thriller world’s “new face of justice.”

-HUNTER: A Thriller was published in June 2011.
-Bridging and blending the crime and spy-fiction genres, and with a powerful love story at its heart, HUNTER is a unique suspense thriller.
-It draws upon my colorful experiences as an investigative journalist writing true-crime books and articles.
+I adopted the “vigilante author” label from the theme of my bestselling 2011 thriller, HUNTER, a devious tale that centers around a wave of vigilante killings.
+Bridging and blending the crime and spy-fiction genres, and with a powerful love story at its heart, HUNTER draws upon my experiences as an investigative journalist writing true-crime books and articles.

-While working as a Staff Writer for Reader’s Digest, I authored high-profile investigative pieces on crime and other public controversies.
-I’m perhaps best known for my article “Getting Away with Murder” in the July 1988 issue of the Digest.
+Prior to writing fiction I was perhaps best known for my article “Getting Away with Murder” in the July 1988 issue of the Digest.
 It stirred a national controversy about crime and prison furlough programs during the 1988 presidential election campaign, and it’s widely credited with having affected the outcome of the election.
 That article was honored as a 1989 National Magazine Award finalist by the American Society of Magazine Editors.

-My articles, essays, columns, book and film reviews have appeared in Success, Writer’s Digest, The Boston Herald, The American Spectator, and may other journals.
+My articles, essays, columns, book and film reviews have appeared in Success, Writer’s Digest, The Boston Herald, The American Spectator, and many other journals.
 I’ve appeared on scores of radio and television talk shows, and I’ve lectured before campus, civic, business, and public affairs organizations throughout North America and in Europe.

 Photos of the author (c) Debbie Scott